Actias

 Actias is a genus of Saturniid moths, which contains the Asian-American moon moths.
 Long tails on their hindwings are among their distinctive traits.
 Other moths with similar appearance are Copiopteryx, Argema and Eudaemonia.

 The majority of species in this genus feed on the leaves of sweetgum, pine, or similar trees.
 As with all Saturniids, adult Actias moths lack functional mouthparts so their lifespan after emergence from the cocoon only ranges from a few days to a week.

 Species

-The genus includes the following species:
+The following species are recognised in the genus Actias: